CNC Milling Guide

 • Part geometry: Part geometry and features become important considerations when they are critical to functionality.
 Different manufacturing technologies have varying geometry capabilities and limitations.
 For example, threaded holes, a seamless feature in CNC milling, cannot easily be replicated with 3D printing.
 Similarly, undercuts, easily manufactured via 3D printing, cannot be milled.

 Note that these factors are interrelated.
-To choose the best-suited manufacturing process for your application, it is necessary to jointly consider the factors rather than deciding based on one factor alone.
-The table below compares CNC milling with 3D printing with other popular manufacturing processes to help you determine when CNC milling is the best-suited option.
+To choose the best-suited manufacturing process for your application, it is necessary to consider the factors jointly rather than deciding based on one factor alone.
+The table below compares CNC milling with 3D printing and other popular manufacturing processes to help you determine when CNC milling is the best-suited option.

 Comparison Chart CNC milling vs. other manufacturing processes